 Cleansing is one of the most essential steps of a basic skincare routine—especially for those who regularly wear makeup.
 It’s key for removing cosmetics and sunscreen at the end of the day, as well as ridding your face of pollutants and toxins which can cause your skin to age prematurely.
-Despite its importance however, it sometimes becomes an afterthought.
-It’s not as glamorous as applying serums or moisturizers, and often feels compulsory rather than luxurious.
-This neglected step, however, is finally getting its time to shine.
-Enter: the 60/30 rule.
+Despite its importance, it sometimes becomes an afterthought.
+It’s not as glamorous as applying serums or moisturizers and often feels compulsory rather than luxurious.
+However, this neglected step is finally getting its time to shine — enter: the 60/30 rule.

 Not to mention, fully cleansed skin absorbs products more thoroughly.
 So if you spend money on high-end skincare products, ensuring your face is prepped for them is key.
 Ideally, you should cleanse morning and night—and simply splashing water on your face isn’t going to cut it.

-This trend, which has taken the internet by storm, is easy to try out for yourself because it doesn’t require any new, pricey products or tools.
-It also provides benefits no matter your skin type.
-All you need is your go-to cleanser and your fingers.
+This trend has taken the internet by storm and is easy to try out for yourself because it doesn’t require any new pricey products or tools.
+It also provides benefits no matter your skin type, and all you need is your go-to cleanser and your fingers.

 The basic concept behind the 60/30 rule is that people aren’t spending long enough washing their faces.
-Esthetician Nayamka Roberts-Smith introduced the #60SecondRule in a Twitter thread, where she claimed that most people only spend about 15 seconds on this step of their skincare routine when it actually merits a full minute.
+Esthetician Nayamka Roberts-Smith introduced the #60SecondRule in a Twitter thread.
+She claimed that most people only spend about 15 seconds on this step of their skincare routine when it actually merits a full minute.

 Cleansing your face (with your fingers) for 60 seconds allows the ingredients in the cleanser to actually work.
 Most ppl wash their face for like 15 seconds max.

 It softens the skin & dissolves sebum blockages better.

 Texture & overall evenness improves. #60SecondRule https://t.co/TQk6xkopOz